Tilly Edinger: Paleoneurology

 Edinger founded the concept of studying neurology within paleontology in the 1920s in Germany.
 She did this by integrating comparative anatomy and sequence stratigraphy.
 She also introduced the concept of time to neurology and changed scientific understanding of development of the vertebrate brain.
-She was one of the most prominent women researchers in geology in Germany, until she was forced to leave the country for America.
+She was one of the most prominent female Jewish researchers in geology in Germany, until she was forced to leave the country for America.

 Ancient brains

 Edinger's “fossil brains” discussed the relationship between the brain, the braincase of the skull which held the brain and the endocast which was the internal cast of a hollow object.
 Her significance in the pre-existing topic of endocasts was that she observed the relationship between the brain/braincase and different vertebrate classes rather dismissing the notion that the braincase was of no reliable use.
 She introduced her ideas in her first publication in 1921 which regarded the Alligator brain and its braincase.
 She further went into specifics in her paper on amphibian paleoneurology with A.S.
 Romer.
 In this paper they compared the brain and endocasts in modern amphibians which helped them connect systematic and functional differences with endocasts.